MicroStrategy/rest-api-docs/docs/common-workflows/analytics/filter-data/retrieve-filters-applied-to-a-visualization/return-template-limit-criteria.md

 1. Right-click an attribute or metric in the visualization.
 1. Choose **Keep Only** or Exclude from the drop-down menu.

-Refer to the MicroStrategy product manuals for a detailed explanation of template limits and how they can be applied.
+Refer to the Strategy product manuals for a detailed explanation of template limits and how they can be applied.